tych0/xcffib/README.md

 * Most of the lower level XCB connection primitives that were previously not exposed are now available via `xcffib.ffi.{ffi,C}`, assuming you want to go out of band of the binding.
+* Checked vs. Unchecked requests are still supported (via Checked and Unchecked function calls).
+However, there is also an additional optional parameter `is_checked` to each request function, to allow you to set the checked status that way.
+Additionally, requests that are (un)checked by default, e.g.
+  `QueryTree` (`CreateWindow`), have a `QueryTreeChecked` (`CreateWindowUnchecked`) version which just has the same default behavior.

 ## Why haskell?